-What are some tips to make clean up easier after the holidays?
+What are some tips to make Christmas tree clean up easier after the holidays?

 We sell Christmas tree disposal bags that go under the tree skirt.
 Once the holidays are over you simply slide the bag up around the tree and throw it away.
 It saves a lot of mess.

-What tips do you have for disposing you Christmas Tree?
+What tips do you have for disposing of your Christmas Tree?

 Thanks again to Jeff for the great tips.
 I hope that this helps you pick out the best tree for your family.